ozinc/node-oz-helpers/README.md

 ### StatsD helper

 The StatsD helper is based on [our fork](https://github.com/krummi/node-statsd/commits/master) of the `sivy/node-statsd` statsd client for NodeJS which — obviously — allows developers to send metrics to a StatsD server.
-Additionally, the helper adds support for some nice, more OZ-specific features:
+Additionally, the helper adds support for some very-nice-to-have extra features:

   * It logs the metrics being sent to stdout when `NODE_ENV=development`.
   * It allows you to initialize it with a URL instead of a `host`/`port` combo.
+  * It adds a connect-based middleware that can be added to routes to automagically provide response-time metrics on that specific route.

 #### API